© Crown copyright 2019

 The Independent Commission Against Corruption (ICAC) is the government agency which investigates and prosecutes corruption in the public and private sectors in Hong Kong.

-Hong Kong was ranked 13th (of 180) alongside Belgium in Transparency International’s Corruption Perceptions Index (CPI) for 2017, reflecting its robust structure of checks and balances (the UK was ranked 8th).
+Hong Kong was ranked 14th (of 180) alongside Austria and Iceland in Transparency International’s Corruption Perceptions Index (CPI) for 2018, reflecting its robust structure of checks and balances (the UK was ranked 11th).

 Read the information provided on our bribery and corruption page page.